 My taste varies depending on whether I need quietly contemplative, rocky, soulful, contemporary or traditional sounds.
 Today, I am listening to the lively Newsboys album God’s not dead and finding it so uplifting.

 Another lovely thing I enjoyed today was having our first Skype video-call conversation with our youngest son and daughter-in-law via my new laptop.
 It was great to ‘see’ them as they live at a distance and trips to visit one another are far and few between.

-Indulged in child-like ways with a chocolate mint lollipop as dessert tonight!
+I’ve indulged in child-like ways with a chocolate mint lollipop for dessert tonight!